Afghanistan: Girls singing ban dropped after activist outrage | DW | 17.03.2021

-Afghanistan's government has distanced itself from a girls' singing ban after women's rights activists slammed education officials for promoting a "Taliban-like" policy.
+Afghanistan's government has distanced itself from a plan to ban girls from singing after women's rights activists slammed education officials for promoting a "Taliban-like" policy.

-Afghanistan's Ministry of Education is stepping back from controversial decision released in a memo last week that apparently banned girls older than 12 from singing in public.
+Afghanistan's Education Ministry is stepping back from a decision released in a memo that would apparently have banned girls older than 12 from singing in public.

-However, the ministry said in a statement this week that its regional Kabul branch had issued the ban without consultation, adding that the purpose of the banning singing in public was to prevent the spread of coronavirus by keeping both girls and boys from singing in groups.
+The ministry has announced in new a statement this week that its regional Kabul branch had issued the ban without consultation, adding that the purpose of banning singing in public was to prevent the spread of the coronavirus by keeping both girls and boys from singing in groups.

-"The directive that was issued by the Kabul education branch chief does not represent the official position and policy of the Ministry of Education," the statement said, adding that the ministry would launch an investigation into the Kabul branch.
+"The directive that was issued by the Kabul education branch chief does not represent the official position and policy of the Ministry of Education," according to the statement, which added that the ministry would launch an investigation into the Kabul branch.

-"The leadership of the education ministry is committed to supporting the right of education, and the choice of all girls and boys to take part in cultural, artistic and sports activities," the statement added.
+"The leadership of the Education Ministry is committed to supporting the right of education, and the choice of all girls and boys to take part in cultural, artistic and sports activities," according to the statement.

 Under the hashtag #IAmMySong, Afghan women and social rights activists shared video clips of girls singing hymns and songs, along with musical performances by Afghan women.